libai8723/front-end-dev-notes-bignerdbook/_posts/2018-10-06-Advanced-AMD-Usage.md

 ---
-title: Advanced AMD Usage
+title: "Advanced AMD Usage"
 date: 2018-10-06
 tag: dojo amd
 ---

-[Topic List 10] Advanced AMD Usage
+## [Topic List 10] Advanced AMD Usage

-## 1. this summarize some of the key point in Advanced AMD Usage
+### 1. this summarize some of the key point in Advanced AMD Usage

 suppose we have a application with the following structure:

 ```cmd
 /
     index.html